Chart Color Schemes

 Taylors Lakes has shown very soft population growth performance across periods assessed by AreaSearch

-As of February 2026, the estimated population of Taylors Lakes is around 15,255.
-This figure reflects a growth of 81 people since the 2021 Census, which reported a population of 15,174.
-The current population is inferred from AreaSearch's validation of new addresses and examination of ABS's ERP data release in June 2024, resulting in an estimate of 15,248 residents.
-This increase corresponds to a density ratio of 2,023 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 71.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Taylors Lakes' population is estimated at around 15,255 as of Feb 2026.
+This reflects an increase of 81 people (0.5%) since the 2021 Census, which reported a population of 15,174 people.
+The change is inferred from the resident population of 15,248 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 18 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,023 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 71.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population